Reaishma/SecurePass-Analyzer-/README.md

 # SecurePass Analyzer

-A comprehensive password strength checker built with enterprise-grade security standards, incorporating OWASP and SANS guidelines, threat intelligence, and cryptographic analysis.
+SecurePass Analyzer is a comprehensive password security analysis tool built with a modern full-stack architecture.
+The application provides real-time password strength analysis, security compliance checking, threat intelligence assessment, and cryptographic analysis.
+It features a clean, professional interface designed for security professionals and end users alike

 ## Features